kharkov-timur/goitneo-python-hw-1-group-3/README.md

 ### Enter the command in the console - python main.py

+### The result will be a list of birthdays on the current week.

 ## 2. The second task is a contact bot

 ### To start the contact bot